PythonAberdeen/user_group/2020-09/challenge_files/beginner/readme.md

-# Beginner challenge August 2020
+# Beginner challenge September 2020
 The chellenge this month is to create a birthday look-up service.

 ## Famous birthdays